Valuable Information on Preventing Pressure Ulcers

 Report Suspected Abuse and Neglect – Preventing Pressure Ulcers

 For more information from the Minnesota Department of Health, Office of Health Facility Complaints concerning nursing homes, assisted living and other elder care providers view resolved complaints at the MDH website.
+For more information on wound care, bed sores pressure ulcers.

 If you have concerns about pressure sore injury or any other form of elder abuse or neglect contact Minnesota Elder Abuse Attorney Kenneth LaBore toll free at 612-743-9048 or toll free at 1-888-452-6589 or by email at KLaBore@MNnursinghomeneglect.com.